Are you looking for the best tricks and hacks for navigating the quirky Dutch capital as an independent traveler?

 Where to Stay in Amsterdam: Best Neighborhoods and Accommodations

 No travel guide would be complete without tips on how to save on accommodation and which are the best areas to stay in Amsterdam.
 So, below are our recommendations.

 - The night rates are quite unpredictable.
 Of course, accommodations are cheaper in the low season.
 Like in most European destinations, you can expect to find lower prices between October and March, except around the holiday season.
 Some travelers also claim that rooms are cheaper during the week.
 The latter makes sense, having in mind that Amsterdam is a nightlife mecca, especially during the weekend.

 - You can stay in some pretty unique accommodations in Amsterdam.
 From houses built in the 1600s to houseboats, the Dutch capital offers a variety of distinctive rooms.
 Don’t forget that these come with certain limitations.
-For example, older houses have steep staircases and no elevator.
+For example, older houses have steep staircases and no elevators.
 And on houseboats, you’ll feel every movement of the water around you.
 But if that doesn’t bother you, go find your unique Amsterdam accommodation!

 - Unless you’re visiting Amsterdam for the nightlife, choose an accommodation far from Dam Square and De Wallen.
 Instead, opt-in for some of the quieter neighborhoods: